-Ari-Pekka, who picked me up from Ivalo, drove me back to Inari, where I camped one night at Lake Inari before taking the plane back to Helsinki the next day.
+The participant of the workshop who picked me up from Ivalo, drove me back to Inari, where I camped one night at Lake Inari before taking the plane back to Helsinki the next day.

 Since Inari is quite small, I was not surprised to find another participant from the workshop in the local restaurant I met at the packrafting meetup in Slovenia and currently travels for one year around Europe.